 Surges have dropped due to the number of drivers

 Since so many drivers are on the road, there are almost no more surges.
 When we used to have surges every day in peak times, we now only saw some surges very late on Friday and Saturday and sometimes in the around suburbs in early evenings.
 But chasing surges never works.
 Either you are in a surge or not.

 It’s hard to manage money because of GST

 Managing the finances is a real challenge when funds are tight.
 It is very easy to spend the GST that must be paid for example, as well as the usual ATO income tax of 35% (roughly).
 Once all taxes have been accounted for, there is not much left for car maintenance, insurance (full comprehensive), petrol, rent, phone, groceries, medical, etc…

 Go Catch is a real competitor

-Since legalised, another ride sharing company has opened offices and registered drivers in Queensland Brisbane: Go Catch.
+Since legalised, another ride sharing company has opened offices and registered drivers in Brisbane: Go Catch.
 Their cut is 15% only compared to 25% from Uber.
 But their base fares are lower! $0.95/km, $0.33/minutes.
-But their charge riders $10.00 cancellation fees!
+But they charge riders $10.00 cancellation fees!